TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   VIDEO Junk Dealer Returns $114,000
+*   VIDEO Octopus Eating A Crab
+*   VIDEO Travis Snider Makes Amazing Catch
+*   VIDEO Cheetah Holds Tourists Hostage
 *   STAR WEIRDS BLOG 5...
-*   GALLERY Games I Played as a Kid
-*   VIDEO Blue Laser Cigarette Lighter
-*   VIDEO Waking Up An English Mastiff
+*   VIDEO Police Beat Young Teens In Madrid Spain
+*   GALLERY Space Shuttle On The Streets Of LA
-*   VIDEO Professor Switch!!
+*   VIDEO Woman Gives Birth On A Jail Floor
-*   VIDEO Rampaging Squirrel Escapes Like a BOSS!!
-*   VIDEO Shredding Guitar &.
-Keyboard At Same Time
+*   VIDEO Kid Rock &.
+Pam Anderson Yell at Paparazzi
-*   VIDEO Detroit Lions Hail Mary Vs. the Titans
 *   WAYS TO SAVE BLOG 5 Ways to Save a Buttload of Money!
-*   VIDEO Travis Snider Makes Amazing Catch
-*   GAME Infectionator 2
-*   VIDEO Sick and Twisted 13 Year Olds
+*   VIDEO Guy Eats Spider
+*   VIDEO Man Arrested for Staging Terror Threat
+*   VIDEO Peacocks Fly Down to Bird Keeper's Whistle
+*   VIDEO Highbar Back Flip FAIL
+*   VIDEO Cam Zink Canyon Gap Jump Crash
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
-*   VIDEO Highbar Back Flip FAIL
-*   GALLERY D.E.R.P.
-*   VIDEO Kid Face Plants HARD
-*   VIDEO Small Fishing Master
+*   VIDEO Spanish News Channel Fail
 *   CELEBRIDEAD GALLERY Celebrity Life Update
-*   VIDEO Meanwhile...In America
-*   SAM JACKSON PARTNER Sam Jackson Quotes
 *   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
-*   VIDEO Superstar In The Making
+*   VIDEO Creek Jump Fail
 *   CUBE MAPPING PARTNER 3D Cube Mapping Demo
-*   VIDEO Waiting for an iPhone 5...for no reason
+*   VIDEO Teacher Gets Ass Kicked By 1st Grader
+*   GALLERY Absolutely Beautiful Animal Photos
+*   SAM JACKSON PARTNER Sam Jackson Quotes

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.